 Technical constraints facedby paddy growersin usingICT tools

-The result from Table 1 showed that in technical constraints rank 1st was given to ‘clarification of the message is difficult, if any doubt arises’ with (Garrett score- 8782) by the Kaithal paddy growers followed by ‘reliability of the content cannot be understood’ with (Garrett score-8758) rank 2nd, ‘lack of feedback’ with (Garrett score- 7210) rank 3rd, ‘quick response for the queries is difficult’ with (Garrett score- 6377) rank 4th, ‘poor& inadequate network connectivity’ with (Garrett score- 6249) rank 5th, ‘no relevant information is received’ with (Garrett score- 5814) rank 6th, ‘difficult to find the origin of the information generated’ with (Garrett score- 4760) rank 7th, ‘frequency of broadcasting and time of broadcasting is not convenient’ with (Garrett score- 4362) rank 8th, ‘high threats of the virus’ with (Garrett score- 3909) rank 9th and ‘difficult to follow the hyperlinks’ with (Garrett score- 3305) rank 10th, respectively.
+The result from Table 1 showed that in technical constraints rank 1st was given to ‘clarification of the message is difficult, if any doubt arises’ (Garrett score- 8782) to the Kaithal paddy growers followed by ‘reliability of the content cannot be understood’ (Garrett score-8758) rank 2nd, ‘lack of feedback’ (Garrett score- 7210) rank 3rd, ‘quick response for the queries is difficult’ (Garrett score- 6377) rank 4th, ‘poor& inadequate network connectivity’ (Garrett score- 6249) rank 5th, ‘no relevant information is received’ (Garrett score- 5814) rank 6th, ‘difficult to find the origin of the information generated’ (Garrett score- 4760) rank 7th, ‘frequency of broadcasting and time of broadcasting is not convenient’ (Garrett score- 4362) rank 8th, ‘high threats of the virus’ (Garrett score- 3909) rank 9th and ‘difficult to follow the hyperlinks’ (Garrett score- 3305) rank 10th.

-Rank 1st was given to ‘reliability of the content cannot be understood’ with (Garrett score- 9207) by the Fatehabad paddy growers followed by ‘clarification of the message is difficult, if any doubt arises’ with (Garrett score-8336) rank 2nd, ‘lack of feedback’ with (Garrett score- 6953) rank 3rd, ‘quick response for the queries is difficult’ with (Garrett score- 6883) rank 4th, ‘poor & inadequate network connectivity’ with (Garrett score- 6466) rank 5th, ‘no relevant information is received’ with (Garrett score- 5740) rank 6th, ‘difficult to find the origin of the information generated’ with (Garrett score- 5208) rank 7th, ‘high threats of virus’ with (Garrett score- 4162) rank 8th, ‘frequency of broadcasting and time of broadcasting is not convenient’ with (Garrett score- 4033) rank 9th and ‘difficult to follow the hyperlinks’ with (Garrett score- 2652) rank 10th, respectively.
+Rank 1st was given to ‘reliability of the content cannot be understood’ (Garrett score- 9207) to the Fatehabad paddy growers followed by ‘clarification of the message is difficult, if any doubt arises’ (Garrett score-8336) rank 2nd, ‘lack of feedback’ (Garrett score- 6953) rank 3rd, ‘quick response for the queries is difficult’ (Garrett score- 6883) rank 4th, ‘poor & inadequate network connectivity’ (Garrett score- 6466) rank 5th, ‘no relevant information is received’ (Garrett score- 5740) rank 6th, ‘difficult to find the origin of the information generated’ (Garrett score- 5208) rank 7th, ‘high threats of virus’ (Garrett score- 4162) rank 8th, ‘frequency of broadcasting and time of broadcasting is not convenient’ (Garrett score- 4033) rank 9th and ‘difficult to follow the hyperlinks’ (Garrett score- 2652) rank 10th.

 Table 1: Technical constraints faced by paddy growers in using ICT tools